 Is Denmark socialist?
 No, the power is concentrated at the center of the political spectrum

 Politically, Denmark is a parliamentary representative democracy with elections to be held at least every 4 years.
-So if people want socialism they can just vote for such parties and the system could be rolled out.
-But socialist parties plays only a little role with the most left wing party “Enhedslisten” getting 6,5% of votes.
-This is not expected to change significantly in the future and a real left wing socialist government is not likely.
+So if people want socialism, they can just vote for such parties, and the system could be rolled out.
+But socialist parties play only a little role, with the most left-wing party “Enhedslisten” getting 6,5% of votes.
+This is not expected to change significantly in the future, and a real left-wing socialist government is not likely.

-In the last decades the ruling government has been shifting between social democratic lead governments and liberal-conservative lead governments.
-The ideology of The Social Democratic Party is about more welfare state (and thereby also higher taxes) and reducing inequality in incomes more than the liberal-conservative parties want.
-And things such as securing workers rights.
+In the last decades, the ruling government has been shifting between social democratic governments and liberal-conservative-led governments.
+The ideology of the Social Democratic Party is about a more welfare state (and thereby also higher taxes) and reducing inequality in incomes more than the liberal-conservative parties want.
+And things such as securing workers’ rights.
 But they are still in favor of a capitalistic market economy and the protection of private property rights – just in a more social and solidaric version.
-So It is not a socialist party.
+So it is not a socialist party.

 Areas where Denmark stands out

-To get a grip of how important the public sector and taxes is in the Danish economy, the tax burden is a good figure to look at.
+To get a grip on how important the public sector and taxes are in the Danish economy, the tax burden is a good figure to look at.
 It measures total revenues from taxes and charges as a share of GDP.
 For 2022 the tax burden is 42%.
-The OECD average is 34% and in the USA it is only 28%.
+The OECD average is 34% and in the USA, it is only 28%.

 And they are universal and free, which is not the case in the USA.
-So If your parents are not well-off, you can still get the best of education in Denmark, because studying is free, and you get a student grant of up to 1,000 USD per month for five years of university study.
+So if your parents are not well-off, you can still get the best of education in Denmark, because studying is free, and you get a student grant of up to 1,000 USD per month for five years of university study.
 The income transfers cover a lot more individuals and are more generous economically than in the US.
-In effect inequality in incomes are reduced and inequality is much lower than in the USA.
+In effect, inequality in incomes is reduced, and inequality is much lower than in the USA.
 You can read more about this in the article about income taxes.
-Taxes

 The Danish taxes and welfare state reflects a social contract with solidarity between rich and poor.